-Yet, similar to those with type 2 diabetes, long-term alcohol consumption, e.g. alcohol use, could lower blood sugar levels in people who have not eaten.
+Yet, similar to those with type 2 diabetes, alcohol use can lower blood sugar levels in people with an empty stomach.
 A decrease of this kind may lead to serious health complications for individuals with type 1, as blood sugar levels can fall even further without the body being able to fight against such a drop.

 More studies are needed, though, to assess every factor that has an effect on blood sugar levels.
 Understanding how alcohol influences individuals with type 1 diabetes is also needed.

 Those with type 2 diabetes may have many of the same health issues mentioned prior for individuals with type 1 diabetes.

 Individuals with type 2 diabetes and alcohol dependence have a higher risk of hypoglycemia.
 This may be due to both the effects of alcohol on the body.
 It can also be due to the lack of motivation to make recommended lifestyle changes.

 Here are just some examples of health problems that may arise: